 How does this help me not be bored?

 Right.
 I didn’t just give you a random list of tasks.
 We have a method to our madness.
 Specifically, we have the Endless Beautiful Method!
-Our sessions are 15 minutes long, and they are comprised of a bunch of sounds that Carolyn and I have recorded.
+The EB HQ Sessions are 15 minutes long, and they are comprised of a bunch of sounds that Carolyn and I have recorded.
 No recording is ever used twice in our sessions.
 Sessions generally have at least 7 sounds and can have up to 15 sounds.
 You know, so you don’t get bored!
+The EB Engine pulls from our library of 700+ sounds.

 How does this help me be creative?